jarolthecoder/Koffee-Ecommerce/README.md

 # Koffee - Angular E-commerce Web App

 ## About the project
 This project connects to a mock products API that I have built to retrieve a list of products.
 The user can browse through the various products and add them to their cart.
-The cart items are saved in the local storage so that they remain even after the user closes the browser.<br> The cart has a functional feature where users can add or delete items from their cart.
-The checkout process is seamlessly integrated with <a href="https://stripe.com">Stripe</a>.The Stripe integration is built using node.js and express.js, providing a powerful and scalable backend platform for the ecommerce site.<br>
+The cart items are saved in the local storage so that they remain even after the user closes the browser.The cart has a functional feature where users can add or delete items from their cart.
+The checkout process is seamlessly integrated with <a href="https://stripe.com">Stripe</a>.
+The Stripe integration is built using node.js and express.js, providing a powerful and scalable backend platform for the ecommerce site.
 To improve performance, the project implements lazy loading for certain components.
 This means that certain components will only be loaded when needed, rather than all at once.
 The header style is also changed based on the current URL route.
 This allows for a better user experience as the header adjusts to the current page the user is on.
 The products are also sorted by category to make it easier for users to find what they are looking for.<br>